 Saving The Rhino

-enChoice, Inc. recently announced a partnership with Welgevonden Game Reserve (WGR) to provide project management and technical support for the unique Welgevonden Wildlife Protection Program.
+enChoice, Inc. has partnered with Welgevonden Game Reserve (WGR) to provide project management and technical support for the unique Welgevonden Wildlife Protection Program.

-In this ground-breaking new Wildlife Protection Program, a variety of ungulate (or hooved) species are fitted with specially designed animal collars, embedded with a GPS and an accelerometer, to record their movement.
-As the data is collected, rule-based patterns or algorithms are developed and used to predict when the prey-animals are responding to various perceived human threats.
-If a suspicious activity is detected, action can be taken immediately to locate, stop and capture the poachers
+In the ground-breaking Wildlife Protection Program, a variety of ungulate (or hooved) species are fitted with specially designed sensors to record their movement and analyze their reactions to environmental events.
+As the data is collected, rule-based patterns or algorithms are used to predict when the prey-animals respond to various perceived human threats.
+If suspicious activity is detected, action can be taken immediately to locate and protect the threatened animal.

 Want to help?
 Click here to learn more about how you can join enChoice in Saving the Rhinos.